We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 The SAP® BusinessObjects™ Business Intelligence (BI) platform is a flexible, scalable information infrastructure that helps you more easily discover and share insights for better business decisions.
 The integrated, unified infrastructure enables scalability from one to many tools and interfaces on premise, in the cloud, or as a hybrid approach.

-Domo is ranked 7th in Business Intelligence (BI) Tools with 8 reviews while SAP BusinessObjects Business Intelligence Platform is ranked 5th in Business Intelligence (BI) Tools with 14 reviews.
+Domo is ranked 7th in Business Intelligence (BI) Tools with 8 reviews while SAP BusinessObjects Business Intelligence Platform is ranked 5th in Business Intelligence (BI) Tools with 15 reviews.
 Domo is rated 9.0, while SAP BusinessObjects Business Intelligence Platform is rated 8.0.
 The top reviewer of Domo writes "We were able to roll out important KPIs without IT involvement, while eliminating monthly spreadsheet work for senior staff".
 On the other hand, the top reviewer of SAP BusinessObjects Business Intelligence Platform writes "Once you are stable on a BusinessObjects release, it is worth staying there for a while".
-Domo is most compared with Tableau, Microsoft BI, Alteryx, Sisense and Splunk, whereas SAP BusinessObjects Business Intelligence Platform is most compared with Microsoft BI, SAP Analytics Cloud, Oracle OBIEE, MicroStrategy and Oracle Analytics Cloud.
+Domo is most compared with Tableau, Microsoft BI, Alteryx, Qlik Sense and Splunk, whereas SAP BusinessObjects Business Intelligence Platform is most compared with Microsoft BI, Oracle OBIEE, SAP Analytics Cloud, MicroStrategy and Oracle Analytics Cloud.
 See our Domo vs. SAP BusinessObjects Business Intelligence Platform report.

 See our list of best Business Intelligence (BI) Tools vendors.